surbhibawaria/Amazon_Vine_Analysis/README.md

 ## Summary:

 - Based on the results of the analysis, there is no positivity bias for reviews in the Vine program considering that 61% of the non-Vine reviews were five stars wheres as only 36% of the Vine reviews were five stars.
+This suggests that the Vine program is not very effective in this category.